hdl/MINGW-packages/README.md

 # Development

-Branch [upstream](https://github.com/hdl/MINGW-packages/tree/upstream) of this repo is kept in sync with [msys2/MINGW-packages](https://github.com/msys2/MINGW-packages).
-Therefore, all the PRs involving modifications which are meant to be upstreamed should be opened against branch `upstream`.
+Branch [master](https://github.com/hdl/MINGW-packages/tree/master) of this repo is kept in sync with [msys2/MINGW-packages](https://github.com/msys2/MINGW-packages).
+Therefore, all the PRs involving modifications which are meant to be upstreamed should be opened against branch `master`.

 Other than that, branch `main` and other branches contain sources providing different configuration options and/or features which were not upstreamed yet.